mycrl/turn-rs/README.md

 > **Note:**
 >
 > Due to the limited ability of the author, the early plan only supports RTMP, WebRTC and HttpFLV protocols.
-I will try to improve the support for different protocols and codes in the later stage.
+I will try to improve the support for different protocols and codec in the later stage.

 ### Overview